Reviewed by David Trinklein

 Budding is a method of grafting in which the scion (upper portion of the graft) is a single bud rather than a piece of stem or twig.
 Many of the same conditions and materials used for other forms of grafting also apply to budding

 Budding is most frequently used to multiply a variety that cannot be produced from seed.
 It is a common method for producing fruit trees, roses and many varieties of ornamental trees and shrubs.
 It may also be used for topworking trees that can't be easily grafted with cleft or whip grafts.
-The stone fruits, cherry, plum and peach, are examples.
+The stone fruits, cherry, plum and peach, are examples of the latter.

 Budding, particularly "T" budding, is faster than any other grafting technique.
 With a little practice, the right conditions and compatible plants, the percentage of successful unions can be high.
 Experienced budders may get 90 to 100 percent take.
 Even for the beginner, the percentage of successful unions is usually greater than with other forms of grafting.
 Budding is also well adapted to plant shoots from 1/4 to 1 inch in diameter.
 In larger branches, buds may be inserted in vigorously growing twigs near the upper part of the plant.